adjust/fe-hometask/README.md

 **Observations:**

-- You can use any library you see fit
 - Missions should appear in inverse chronological order (sort), with the exception of those that carried more payloads should appear first.
 - Payloads are carried in the second stage of a rocket and they can belong to multiple customers.
 - It doesn't matter to which `customerName` 'program' each payload belongs to as long as `customerName` is the customer.